Quantasing Expands Global Presence With Acquisition Of Kelly's Education

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 19 September 2023 - QuantaSing Group Limited (NASDAQ: QSG) (“QuantaSing” or the“Company”), a leading online learning service provider in China, today announced its acquisition of Kelly's Education, an online language education platform headquartered in Hong Kong.
+HONG KONG SAR - Media OutReach - 19 September 2023 - QuantaSing Group Limited (NASDAQ: QSG) (QuantaSing or the Company), a leading online learning service provider in China, today announced its acquisition of Kelly's Education, an online language education platform headquartered in Hong Kong.
 This transaction signifies QuantaSing's entry into the global online education market and the language learning sector.
 Following the completion of this transaction, Kelly's Education will become a wholly-owned subsidiary of the Company.

 QuantaSing, known for its innovative online platforms like QiNiu for financial literacy, JiangZhen for lifelong learning, and QianChi for senior citizens' interests, serves an extensive range of learning needs, empowering individuals to consistently enhance their self-value.
 Kelly's Education provides personalized online language education for children aged 3-15 primarily in Hong Kong.
 The acquisition allows QuantaSing to tap into the global online learning and new language education sectors.